dltoth/UPnPLib/README.md

 # UPnPLib #
 The most common way to find ESP devices on a local network is to use mDNS and give each device a hard coded host name.
 This means that device developers have to name their devices in a way that avoids conflict, and users have to keep track of all device names on their local network.
 Simple Service Discovery Protocol (SSDP) is part of the Universal Plug and Play (UPnP) standard, and provides a means to find devices on a local network automatically without mDNS.
 One device can be named and all others can be discovered.
+UPnP also provides a protocol for Device Description and a General Event Notification Architecture (GENA).

 This UPnP library implements an abbreviated version of [UPnP SSDP](http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf) that gives just enough information to populate a UPnP device hierarchy (root, embedded devices, and services) and allow query for device type and availability.
 It also provides base class implementation for UPnPDevice, UPnPService, and RootDevice, and a framework for HTML user interface for device interaction.
+The library <b>does not provide Device Description or Eventing</b>.
+Device control is provided via HTML interface and UPnPService handlers.
 The code is intended for Arduino devices ESP8266 and ESP32, and requires the additional [CommonUtil library](https://github.com/dltoth/CommonUtil/) to facilitate device user interface and Web Server abstraction.
 The companion library [DeviceLib](https://github.com/dltoth/DeviceLib) provides a rich set of turnkey UPnPDevices for ESP8266/ESP32, but is not required.

 In what follows, the basic structure for creating custom UPnPDevices and UPnPServices, and advertising them over a local network with SSDP is presented.

 ## Basic Usage ##
 UPnP Defines three basic constructs: root devices, embedded devices, and services, where both root devices and embedded devices can have services and embedded devices.
 Services are leaf nodes of the hierarchy and may not have either embedded devices or services.
 Essentially, a root device is a container for a device heirarchy consisting of embedded devices and services.
 UPnP does not limit the depth or breadth of a device heirarchy.
 Root devices publish their functionality over HTTP and discovery (SSDP) over UDP.

-<b>In this library, only root devices (RootDevice) can have embedded devices (UPnPDevice), and the number of embedded devices is limited to 8.
-Both RootDevices and embedded devices can have services (UPnPService), and the number of services is also limited to 8.</b> In terms of class heirarchy, RootDevice is a subclass of UPnPDevice, which in turn is a subclass of UPnPObject, and UPnPService is a subclass of UPnPObject.
+<b><i>Important Note:</i></b> In this library, only root devices (<i>RootDevice</i>) can have embedded devices (<i>UPnPDevice</i>), and the number of embedded devices is limited to 8.
+Both root devices and embedded devices can have services (<i>UPnPService</i>), and the number of services is also limited to 8.

-The classes <b><i>RootDevice</i></b>, <b><i>UPnPDevice</i></b>, <b><i>UPnPService</i></b> and <b><i>SSDP</i></b> are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
+In terms of class heirarchy, <i>RootDevice</i> is a subclass of <i>UPnPDevice</i>, which in turn is a subclass of <i>UPnPObject</i>, and <i>UPnPService</i> is a subclass of <i>UPnPObject</i>.
+The classes <i>RootDevice</i>, <i>UPnPDevice</i>, <i>UPnPService</i> and <i>SSDP</i> are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
 Copy construction and and Object assignment are not allowed; objects are expected to live over the life of an executing application, where UPnPObjects are passed via pointer.
 The RootDevice is accessible over HTTP at the location <i>http://device-IP:port</i>, so there must only be a single RootDevice per ESP device.
 RootDevice is a container for embedded UPnPDevices, which in turn provide functionality.

 A basic sketch has the following form:

 ```
 #define AP_SSID "My_SSID"